 • difficulties which could be helped by services working in schools and children’s centres

-Calderdale CAMHS provides an integrated service which offers support at Tier 2 and Tier 3 levels, depending on the needs of the young person/family.
+Open Minds provides an integrated service which offers support at the ‘Getting Help’ and ‘Getting More Help’ within the THRIVE Framework, depending on the needs of the young person/family.

-Tier 2 practitioners may also offer initial face-to-face brief treatments for children & young people and/or families/carers where appropriate.
-Tier 2 interventions are often provided in community settings such as children’s centres, schools and health centres.
+Open Minds (Northpoint) practitioners may also offer initial face-to-face brief treatments for children & young people and/or families/carers where appropriate.
+Interventions are often provided in community settings such as children’s centres, schools and health centres.
 A range of short term interventions can be offered depending on the needs of the young person/family.

-Tier 3 CAMHS works with more severe, complex, and enduring difficulties.
-Tier 3 CAMHS can also help where there is a reasonable indication that the child may have complex neurodevelopmental difficulties eg autistic spectrum continuum, ADHD or other difficulties that may require a multi-disciplinary assessment.
+Open Minds (SWYT) works with more severe, complex, and enduring difficulties.
+They can also help where there is a reasonable indication that the child may have complex neurodevelopmental difficulties (eg autistic spectrum disorder, ADHD or other difficulties that may require a multi-disciplinary assessment).

 • ADHD (attention deficit hyperactivity disorder) in children aged 6 and above